Income-Driven Repayment Plans: Pros and Cons for Borrowers

 Married Borrows Could See Their Payments Increase

-Some of the income-driven repayment plans suffer from a marriage penalty.
-If the borrower gets married and their spouse has a job, the monthly loan payment may increase.
+Some income-driven repayment plans have a marriage penalty.
+The monthly loan payment may increase if the borrower gets married and their spouse has a job.

-If you file a joint return, the loan payment is based on the combined income of you and your spouse.
+If you file a joint return, your loan payment is based on your combined and spouse’s combined income.

 See also: Whose Income Counts for Income-Driven Repayment Plans?